Paluma to Wallaman Falls Trail

 Frequently asked questions

-Queensland Ecotourism Trails aim to create genuine ecotourism experiences will attract domestic and international visitors that want to responsibly experience one-of-a-kind scenery through multi-day hiking or mountain biking.
-The projects may offer Traditional Owner led cultural experiences, lookouts, activities such as guided walks, public campsites and could include privately-operated low-impact eco-accommodation.
+This project could offer Traditional Owner led cultural experiences, lookouts, activities such as guided walks, public campsites and could include privately-operated low-impact eco-accommodation.

 The Queensland Government was approached by a collaborative group of local Traditional Owners, a Paluma region tourism operator and Townsville Enterprise Limited with the project proposal and a draft concept plan.